 In addition to the professors teaching your courses, you will be assigned to a faculty advisor and a full-time enrollment counselor who will be able to assist you by phone, Skype, or email with any questions you may have.
 Your advisor and enrollment counselor will help you navigate the registration process and work with you throughout your time at GSPIA to ensure your success.

-The online MPPM program seeks applicants with a bachelor’s degree and a minimum of five or more years of professional experience.
+The online MPPM program seeks applicants with a bachelor’s degree and a minimum of five or more years of full-time professional experience.
 Candidates’ experience should demonstrate increasing levels of responsibility, leadership, and professional competence, particularly in areas such as budgeting and finance, human resource management, or policy formulation or implementation.

 To apply to the online MPPM program, click here.
 The application requires you to submit: